kouji-dev/pages/requirements/WORKFLOW.md

    **Note**: The backlog file (`requirements/PHASE_1_MVP_DEVELOPMENT.md`) should be staged along with your code changes so backlog updates are committed together.

+---

+### 11. Request Permission to Commit

-2. **Request permission before committing:**
+**IMPORTANT: Always ask for permission before committing:**

-   - **Ask for approval** from the team lead or project manager before committing
+1. **Ask for approval** before committing:
-   - Share a summary of what you're committing:
+   - Present a summary of what you're committing:
      - List of changed files
      - Brief description of changes
+     - Confirm that code compiles successfully (from Step 8)
+     - Confirm that tests pass
-     - Confirm that tests pass and linting is clean
+     - Confirm that linting is clean
-   - Wait for approval before proceeding to commit
+   - Wait for explicit approval before proceeding to commit
+   - Do not commit until permission is granted

+2. **If permission is granted**, proceed to Step 12 (Commit Changes)
+3. **If permission is denied**, address any feedback and repeat from Step 8 (Verify Code Compilation)

-   - If working solo, still document what you're committing for review
+**Note**: Even if working solo, it's good practice to document what you're committing for review and maintain the habit of requesting permission.

+---

+### 12. Commit Changes

+**Only proceed if permission was granted in Step 11:**

-3. **Write a concise commit message:**
+1. **Write a concise commit message:**

    **Commit message format:**